-The proposed project seeks full alignment with the Adaptation Fund's Environmental and Social Policy (ESP) and will-also\has been screened according to UN-Habitat's 2016-Environmental and Social Safeguards pPolicy. once this concept note reaches full proposal stage.
+The proposed project seeks full alignment with the Adaptation Fund's Environmental and Social Policy (ESP) and has-been screened according to UN-Habitat's Environmental and Social Policy.
 This section briefly describes the initial analysis of environmental and social impacts of the project based on the Environmental, Social and Gender Plan.